 With more than $60,000 in University scholarships offered annually through the College of Agriculture, as well as countless private agricultural scholarships available from independent organizations, corporations, and individuals, there are many opportunities for students to offset the expenses of their education.
-For more information about scholarships available through the College of Agriculture, please stop by the Outreach and Retention Office in Plumas 231, or call 530-898-4262.
+For more information about scholarships available through the College of Agriculture, please stop by the Student Success Office in Plumas 231, or call 530-898-4262.

 Private Scholarships are offered by organizations, corporations, and individuals outside of the College of Agriculture.
-Although they are not administered by the University, many of these donors list their scholarship opportunities with the Outreach and Retention Office.
+Although they are not administered by the University, many of these donors list their scholarship opportunities with the Student Success Office.

 The Bell Family Presidential Scholarship is the largest scholarship endowment in the University.

 Recipients receive $5,000 per year for four years.
 Bell Family Presidential Scholars are selected from the College of Agriculture Recruitment Scholarship Applicant Pool based on academic achievement, commitment to agriculture, leadership, and civic engagement.
 To apply for the Bell Family Presidential Scholarship, students must first complete the College of Agriculture Recruitment Scholarship Application.
 Applicants who meet the academic eligibility for the Bell Family Presidential Scholarship, high school GPA of 3.5 and 1200 total SAT I Reasoning Test Score (includes verbal plus mathematics) or 27 ACT, will be invited to submit an essay for further consideration.
 Applicants must be first time freshman and current California residents.